How to Enable Parental Control on Android

 The parental controls in Play Store are turned off by default.
 If you want to turn them on and manage them, you need to do the following:

-- Open Play Store on your Android device and select Menu icon in the top left corner of the screen.
+- Open Play Store on your Android device and select your Profile icon in the top right corner of the screen.